The island has had many names over the centuries. What do they mean? Where do they come from?

 At the employment of the Dutch were large numbers of Hokkien-speaking Chinese labourers, who assisted in the colonization of the island, from the Fujian region.
 The Dutch toponym entered the Hokkien-derived Taiwanese language as Tâi-oân.
 This eventually morphed into the modern “Taiwan.”

-In many ancient works, Mt.
-Penglai is similar to the fabled isle of Avalon, found in Medieval French and English Arthurian legends, or Mt.
-Olympus, home of the gods of Greek mythology.
-All were mysterious lands that existed in literature but were thought to be vaguely connected to real locations.
-Until the early modern period, this air of mystery shrouded Taiwan and neighbouring islands in the imagination of continental civilizations.
+In many ancient works, Mount Penglai is similar to the fabled Isle of Avalon, found in Medieval French and British Arthurian legends, or Mount Olympus, home of the gods of Greek mythology.